 Another affordable option near San Marco square is sharing a pizza at Aciugheta.
 Pizza is literally the one thing every guide tells you not to eat in Venice, but Aciugheta does a good job.

-3 pm — Libreria Acqua Alta
+16.00 — Libreria Acqua Alta

-The shop also boasts one of the most popular photo spots in Instagram: a staircase made of old books destroyed by high water (acqua alta).
+The shop also boasts one of the most popular photo spots on Instagram: a staircase made of old books destroyed by high water (acqua alta).
 Once on top of the staircase, you’ll be able to see the canal and the bridge outside.

 Last, but not least, Acqua Alta has two resident cats (that’s how many I spotted, maybe they have more) which was reason enough for me to visit.